codatio/codat-docs/docs/expenses/faq.md

 ### How should I handle transactions in a foreign currency?

-When dealing with multicurrency transactions, you have to consider the currency of the transaction, the currency of the card, and the base currency of the company in the accounting platform.
-Depending on the accounting platform, only specific multicurrency scenarios are supported.
-Codat have captured these nuances and have built in validation to error against multicurrency scenarios that aren't supported by specific accounting platforms.
+For multicurrency transactions, you have to consider the currency of the transaction, the currency of the card, and the base currency of the company in the accounting platform.
+Depending on the platform, only specific multicurrency scenarios may be supported.
+Codat provides built-in validations that protect against multicurrency scenarios that aren't supported by specific accounting platforms.

-If the currency of the transaction or the currency of the card is different to the base currency then the `currencyRate` field must be used to specify the exchange rate to convert the amount into the base currency.
-All accounting platforms require this since they need to perform currency conversion to express all transactions in the base currency for accounting and financial reporting purposes.
+If the currency of the transaction or the card differs from the base currency, you must specify the exchange rate that will be used to convert the amount into the base currency.
+Indicate it in the `currencyRate` field.
+This is mandatory for all accounting platforms because all transactions must be expressed in the base currency for accounting and financial reporting purposes.

 It is not possible to perform the currency conversion with two or more non-base currencies participating in the transaction.
 For example, if a company's base currency is USD, and the transaction currency (supplier currency) is GBP, then the bank account used must be USD or GBP.